Grandpa: Let me guess you saved some guy's life, and he's trying to make it up to you by being your slave.

 - Worse was the fate of General Wolf, who also saved Johan's life.
 After finding him on the Czech/German border, he asked Johan how the boy was feeling.
 Johan said, "You'll see."
 And proceeded to kill everyone who knew General Wolf, so Wolf could properly understand Johan's sense of isolation from humanity.

-- A young military officer is about to be executed for theft by a bunch of Evil Chancellors that oppress his country.
+- Code Geass: A young military officer is about to be executed for theft by a bunch of Evil Chancellors that oppress his country.
 However, the child Empress orders to spare the man's life and free him.
 He's so genuinely touched by the young girl's kindness that he swears to repay the favor by taking her out to see the world and giving her the power to properly rule China...
-This is the story of Li Xingke (the officer) and Tianzi (the empress) in Code Geass.
+This is the story of Li Xingke (the officer) and Tianzi (the empress).

-- Wizardmon's Undying Loyalty to Gatomon started after she saved him from the brink of death.
+- Digimon: Wizardmon's Undying Loyalty to Gatomon started after she saved him from the brink of death.

 - In Mobile Suit Gundam Wing, Quatre Raberba Winner had a Freak Out and went in a Roaring Rampage of Revenge after his father and his older sister's deaths.
 However, his friends Heero Yuy and Trowa Barton fought him, and Trowa pulled an Heroic Sacrifice to make the guy snap out of it (He got better, though).
 Then, Quatre spends the rest of the series as The Atoner, lampshades the present trope often by telling that Trowa was his savior, and finally repays the favor by snapping Trowa out of his own Freak Out and Roaring Rampage of Revenge.
 Cue to lots of happy slash fangirls (and having some non-slash fan considering the couple to be quite plausible, heh)

-- Upon saving the life of Hayato Gokudera, (who had been trying to kill him), Tsuna gains his first (and most enthusiastic) member of the Vongola Family in Katekyō Hitman Reborn!.
+- Upon saving the life of Hayato Gokudera, (who had been trying to kill him), Tsuna gains his first (and most enthusiastic) member of the Vongola Family.